djangify/our-spot/README.md

 As a user I want to be able to create, edit, and delete my photos so that I can stay in control of the information I share.

 **_View User Photos:_**
-As a user, I want to be able to view the photos of other users and like them [ANY OTHER ACTIVITY - COMMENT OR SAVE] As a user, I want to view detailed information about a spot when I click on it.
+As a user, I want to be able to view the photos of other users and like/comment on them.

-**_View User Activity_**
+**_View Photo Information_**
-As a user, I want to follow other users and see their latest activity on my feed.
-As a user, I want to see who is following me and whom I'm following on my profile.
+As a user, I want to view detailed information about a spot when I click on it.

 **_Create, Edit, cancel and delete profile:_**
 As a user I want to be able to create, edit, and delete my profile so that I have an accurate record of all my personal information and activity.